t3kt/raytk/docs/_reference/operators/field/index.md

     summary: A float or vector field that evaluates to a constant value.
   - name: constantSwitchField
     status: beta
+    summary: Switches or blends between constant values based on an index field.
   - name: curlNoiseField
     summary: Curl noise field.
+  - name: dataTextureField
+    status: beta
+    summary: Accesses data from a texture with the same layout as the renderer.
   - name: domainColorField
     status: beta
   - name: hsvColorField